Parabolic Deligne-Lusztig varieties: Basic results on Garside families

-We say that $\cC$ admits local right lcms if, whenever $f$ and $g$ have a common right multiple, they have a right lcm.
-We then have: \begin{proposition} If $\cC$ is right Noetherian and admits local right lcms, then any family of morphisms of $\cC$ with the same source has a left gcd. \end{proposition}
+We say that $\cC$ admits conditional right-lcms if, whenever $f$ and $g$ have a common right-multiple, they have a right-lcm.
+We then have: \begin{proposition}[{\cite[II 2.41]{Livre}}] If $\cC$ is cancellative, right-Noetherian and admits conditional right-lcms, then any family of morphisms of $\cC$ with the same source has a left-gcd. \end{proposition} If $\cC$ admits conditional right-lcms we say that a subset $X\subset\cC$ is closed (resp.\ weakly closed) under right-lcm if whenever two elements of $X$ have a right-lcm in $\cC$ this lcm is in $X$ (resp.\ in $X\CCCi$).
+If further $X$ is closed under right-quotient an lcm in $\cC$ which is in $X$ is also an lcm in $X$.
+The following is proved in \cite[Proposition 3.25]{Article} (where there is a Noetherianity assumption not used in the direct part of the proof).

+\begin{lemma} If $\cS$ is a Garside family in a category which admits conditional right-lcms then $\cS\CCCi$ is closed under right-lcm. \end{lemma}

-Here is a more general situation when a Garside family of a subcategory can be determined.
-If $\cC$ admits local right lcms we say that a subset $X\subset\cC$ is closed under right lcm if whenever two elements of $X$ have a right lcm in $\cC$ this lcm is in $X$. \begin{lemma} Let $\cS$ be a Garside family in $\cC$ assumed right-Noetherian and having local right lcms.
-Let $\cS_1\subset \cS$ be a subfamily such that $\cS_1\CCCi$ is as a subset of $\cS\CCCi$ closed under right-lcm and right-quotient; then $\cS_1$ is a Garside family in the subcategory $\cC_1$ generated by $\cS_1\CCCi$.
+Here is a general situation when a Garside family of a subcategory can be determined. \begin{lemma}[{\cite[VII 1.10]{Livre}}] Let $\cS$ be a Garside family in $\cC$ assumed cancellative, right-Noetherian and having conditional right-lcms.
+Let $\cS_1\subset \cS$ be a subfamily such that $\cS_1\CCCi\cup\CCCi$ is as a subset of $\cS\CCCi\cup\CCCi$ closed under right-lcm and right-quotient; then $\cS_1$ is a Garside family in the subcategory $\cC_1$ generated by $\cS_1\CCCi$.
 Moreover $\cC_1$ is a subcategory closed under right-quotient. \end{lemma}

-The following lemma about Noetherian categories will also be useful: \begin{lemma} Let $\cC$ be a category and $\cS$ be a set of morphisms which generates $\cC$.
-Let $X$ be a set of morphisms of $\cC$ with same source satisfying \begin{enumerate} \item $X$ is closed under left divisor and $X=X\CCCi$. \item $X$ is a bounded and right Noetherian poset. \item If $f\in X$, $g,h\in \cS$ and $fg, fh\in X$ then $g$ and $h$ have a common right-multiple $m$ such that $fm\in X$. \end{enumerate} Then $X$ is the set of left-divisors of some morphism of $C$. \end{lemma}
+\begin{lemma}[{\cite[VII 1.18]{Livre}}] Let $M$ be a cancellative right-Noetherian monoid which admits conditional right-lcms and let $M'$ be a submonoid of $M$ closed under right-quotient and weakly closed under right-lcm.
+Then any $u\in M$ has a unique (up to right-multiplication by $M^{\prime\times}$) maximal left-divisor in $M'$. \end{lemma}